zaius/docs/content/docs/deploy/multi-deploy-targets.md

 ## Multi deploy targets

 Currently when deploying, the steps defined in the `steps` property will be used to deploy, see [deploys step](/docs/deploy/index.html).
-It is also possible use different steps for different deploy targets.
+It is also possible to use different steps for different deploy targets.

 You need to use the same name of the deploy target instead of the `steps` property.
 In the following example, deploys to deploy target `stable` and `beta`